-The Main Screen menu is used to configure the Field display setting.
-It is also used to establish which functions will be monitored, and which functions will be controlled on the Main screen.
+The Main Screen menu is used to enable the Pivot Road and set the position and to enable Part Circle and set the start and end angles.
+It is also used to establish which functions will be monitored and which functions will be controlled on the Main screen.
+Refer to Figure 21-1.